 What?
 If we are already made forever perfect, why do we need to be made holy?
-Because our spirits are already changed, already perfect, totally right with God.
+Because when we are born again our spirits are already changed, already perfect, totally right with God.
 That's who we really are.
 But our souls have a lot of changing to do.
 That's why God has us all in this rebuilding process.
-We are already righteous - we are becoming holy.
+We are already righteous - but we are becoming holy.
+Righteousness is the made perfect forever part.
+Those who are being made holy is the holiness part.